fshowalter/booklog/reviews/dont-let-them-get-you-down-by-philip-fracassi.md

 Fracassi would perfect this kind of mounting dread in his later works.
 Here, it proffers a glimpse of his burgeoning talent.

 The aforementioned sequence aside, the novel wore on me.
 Too much telling instead of showing.
-But at under 200 pages, it's not a slog, and Fracassi proffers another standout sequence set in a pharmacy, where Peter cracks.
+I was considering abandoning it when Fracassi proffers another standout sequence set in a pharmacy, where Peter cracks.
 Again, Fracassi pivots away from the internal monologue, proffering a black comedy sequence that had me chuckling.

 > I make my way back to the line, holding two boxes of gauze equaling approximately three hundred feet, the large box of light blue condoms, and what appears to be a sixteen-ounce bottle of lubricant.

-I can't recommend Don't Let Them Get You Down.
-It pales next to Fracassi's later work.
-But for fans it may prove an interesting example of an author in progress.
+Don't Let Them Get You Down pales next to Fracassi's later work, but for fans it may prove an interesting example of an author in progress.
 The theme of losing a loved one to cancer recocurrs throughout Fracassi's work, and this novel's first-person narration lends an intimacy that feels near autobiographical.
-But said intimacy can't overcome the inert "I feel" writing.
+But said intimacy can't overcome the "I feel" of an author unsure of their talent.